ilyesAj/the-magic-world-of-Kubernetes/README.md

   ![Tenancy](assets/README-fa612.png)

 - **Namespace**: an abstraction used in k8s to support multiple virtual clusters on the same physical cluster.
+- **Kops**: tool to deploy a production grade kubernetes cluster .
+- **Service mesh**: A service mesh is a way to control how different parts of an application
+- **share data with one another**.
+Unlike other systems for managing this communication, a service mesh is a dedicated infrastructure layer built right into an app.
+This visible infrastructure layer can document how well (or not) different parts of an app interact, so it becomes easier to optimize communication and avoid downtime as an app grows.
+- **Production Ready K8s**:https://www.weave.works/blog/what-does-production-ready-really-mean-for-a-kubernetes-cluster
 # The right Definition of Kubernetes

 > We can't work on a technology if we can't clearly define it  !